srjuchenko/forkify/README.md

 A guided project (learning project) of the udemy course: "The Complete JavaScript Course 2023: From Zero to Expert!" by Jonas Schmedtmann.
 [Link to the course](https://www.udemy.com/course/the-complete-javascript-course/)

+In this project I have used the following:
 - vanilla JS
 - ES6
 - build tool: Parcel